Oleh Tatarуnov

 Awards:

-Member of the National Union of Artists of Ukraine (since 2000), member of the Union of Theatre Workers of Ukraine (since 2021)
+Member of the National Union of Artists of Ukraine (since 2000), member of the Union of Theatre Workers of Ukraine (since 2021), Honored Artist of Ukraine.

 2018 - laureate of the D. Lider Prize of the KONSHU ‘Artist’.